The Great Pumpkin-Growing Competition

 See what I mean?
 Optimistic indeed!
 She just sent me a photo showing how her plants are coming along (on right).
 It would be tempting to rile Corinne a little bit, saying her plants look wimpy, but for all I know, she has a secret pumpkin patch elsewhere and the pumpkins are already huge!
 So, I’ll just keep my mouth shut.

 As we discussed the pumpkin contest earlier this year, we agreed (for the most part, at least) that it would only be fair if I shared my growing secrets.
 I told her when I would start the seedlings indoors (May 7) and when I would plant them out in the garden (May 21).
-I also explained that I would be placing a plastic mulch on the surface of the bed to warm the soil, and would even cover the plantings with a sheet of floating row cover for the first couple of weeks, just to keep them toasty and get them off to a good start.
+In addition, I explained that I would be placing a plastic mulch on the surface of the bed to warm the soil, and would even cover the plantings with a sheet of floating row cover for the first couple of weeks, just to keep them toasty and get them off to a good start.
 I don’t know if I have any more secrets, but have been doing some reading up on how to grow “champeen” pumpkins!

 However, as I told her, I have never grown a giant pumpkin in my life.
 I’ve heard tales of how competitive growers will inject top-secret fertilizers into the pumpkin vines and go to incredible lengths to produce whoppers.